Ritton Copse £59,000 Freehold

 Directions

 Nearest postcode takes you to The Bog farm, but stay on the road towards The Bog Visitor Centre.
-When coming from the north, Stiperstones/Shelve, keep going along to the end of the straight road (a quarter of a mile past Bog Farm) and the centre is on the side of the road to your right.
+When coming from the north, Stiperstones/Shelve, keep continue to the end of the straight road (a quarter of a mile past Bog Farm) and the centre is on the side of the road to your right.

 Please call in advance for the gate access code.
 If you do not have the code, park to the right of the gate, without blocking access, and continue on foot.